TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/koka/how-to-run-the-solution.md

 If you want to run Koka at your local machine, you can always install the Koka compiler and try the snippet locally.
 There are no binary releases of Koka though.
 You will have to build the compiler yourself.
-Don’t worry!
+Don't worry!
 It sounds harder than it is.
 All you need to do is install the following programs:

 - The [Haskell platform][2] (version 7.4 or later)